hipe/tmx/lib/skylab/face/doc/issues/052-what-is-the-deal-with-expression-agents.md

-the above said, we so far have only developed expression agents for two classes of application: those variously of the API and CLI variety. (of course, there exist on the big board hopes to target other modalities.)
+the above said, we so far have only developed expression agents for two classes of application: those variously of the API and CLI variety. (of course, there exist on the big board hopes to target other modalities, an effort that require a fundamental reworking of some of the above assumptions, but will hopefully allow us to retain its same spirit.)

 [..]